confidential-computing/governance/scoping.md

 into five roughly orthogonal axes, each with a spectrum of narrow-to-broad
 options:

 1. Hardware/software only or also algorithmic (mathematical)?
-The TAC so far has no consensus view on this question, as opinions were split.
+The TAC has rough consensus to focus on promoting the hardware/software end, which would exclude purely algorithmic technologies such as homomorphic encryption and multiparty computation.

 2. Hardware-based (+firmware?) required or also software-only?
-The TAC certainly agrees that hardware-backed solutions are already in scope, but does not yet have consensus on whether software-only should be included or not.
+The TAC has consensus that only hardware-rooted technologies can provide the desired level of security, in particular for attestation.
+   Software only projects can be considered if they demonstrably "promote" the use of hardware-backed solutions.
+(For example, a development-time-only emulation technology meant to speed development of hardware-backed solutions.)

 3. Generalized (fully programmable) only, or also configurable (semi-programmable) and even specialized (fixed-purpose, non-programmable)